johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Respond after Angular checks the content projected into the component.
+      Respond after Bangular checks the content projected into the component.

       Called after the `ngAfterContentInit()` and every subsequent `ngDoCheck()`.